intelailabpage/intelailabpage.github.io/_posts/2024-04-16-longformvideoseries-part2.md

 ![action-segmentation-results]({{ site.url }}{{ site.baseurl }}/images/pubpic/action-segmentation-results.png){: style="width: 750px; float: left; margin: 0px 10px"}
 *Figure 2: Action Segmentation results on 50-Salads dataset as measured by F1@.1 and Accuracy.*

+We leverage MSTCN or ASFormer as the stage 1 initial feature extractors.
+Next, we utilize our sparse, Bi-Directional GNN model that utilizes concurrent temporal “forward” and “backward” local message-passing operations.
+The GNN model further refine the final, fine-grain per-frame action prediction of our system.

 ### Opensourced software ###